 Fantasy lineup analyzers are like the big brothers of start sit tools.
 Whereas the start sit tools we’ve discussed are limited to comparing a few players to determine the optimal start, lineup analyzers compare entire teams to determine the optimal starting lineup.

 Of course, for this high-level functionality, you usually have to pay.
-Both FantasyPros and Fantasy Football Nerd have reliable analyzers that can help you maximize your weekly fantasy point output (usually, for a nominal fee).
+FantasyPros has reliable analyzers that can help you maximize your weekly fantasy point output (usually, for a nominal fee).

 Features of a Quality ‘Who to Start’ Tool